RatanaSovann/Portfolio/README.md

 # 🗺 Ratana's Portfolio

 Welcome to my data portfolio!
 Here, I document a summary of my projects in the data field.
 Here you will see my approach to tackling technical and challenging data problems.
-Come along as I try to level up my skills one pinky at a time!
+Come along as I try to climb the learning curve one pinky at a time!
 This portfolio structure is inspired by katiehuangx

 # Data Engineering